 Through 1922, attendance hovered around 400 students—only a quarter of which were collegiate students, and a large number were elementary age.
 The elementary division was dropped in 1926 and the high school division in 1931.
 The 1942 Knoxunior shows an enrollment of 125.
 Both the 1963 and 1971 yearbooks show enrollments exceeding 500.

 Knoxville College had a debate team, which participated in intercollegiate meets with Morehouse, Talledega, and Fisk.
 Musical groups included the College Vested Choir, the Men’s Chorus, and the Women’s Chorus.
-In addition to the yearbook, KC published a semi-monthly paper called the Aurora.
+In addition to the yearbook, K.C. students published a semi-monthly paper called the Aurora.